Cyber-SW/ratatouille/README.md

 TIMEFRAME:
 This project was developed within the given time frame of 9 days.

+PLEASE NOTE:
+When you try out my project be prepared that the first two or three meal generations could fail due to the hosting provider adaptable.io which I use to deploy my backend.
+I like adaptable.io and normally it is really fast, but when the server doesn´t get requested for a longer period the server capacity will decrease which sometimes can cause the first two or three meal generations to fail since the meal generation takes a good amount of server capacity.
+But this is only the case until the server capacity rises again.

 WHAT IS RATATOUILLE ?
 With ratatouille, users can track their calories, generate food recipes and the associated ingredients and instructions, based on their personal eating preferences.
 In addition, the required ingredients for a dish can be added to the shopping list and saved in the favorites with just one click.